Allergy to Chemicals caused my Dermatitis

 46 YEARS OF DERMATITIS CLEARED BY NAET

-A man, who suffered the first attack of dermatitis at the age of five, did not consult any allergist until he was 46.
-By that time his entire body was covered with atopic dermatitis, which had become chronic and had so thickened and distorted the skin that the scars are likely to be permanent.
-During this 40-year period, eczema had gradually spread over the entire body and was complicated by hay fever and asthma.
+A man who suffered his first attack of dermatitis at the age of five did not consult an allergist until he was 46.
+By then, atopic dermatitis had spread across his entire body, becoming chronic and distorting his skin so severely that the resulting scars may be permanent.
+Over four decades, his eczema worsened and was further complicated by hay fever and asthma.
+Unlike typical childhood dermatitis that fades during puberty, his symptoms persisted and intensified with age.

 Connect with us through our Facebook page at www.facebook.com/NAETDubai or visit: www.naetdubai.com.
 You will find a wealth of information here along with an opportunity to speak confidentially through WhatsApp 056-639 0197 or Phone Call 04-420 1633.